Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Homotopy equivalence and homotopy between filtered functors

 We omit the detail since there is nothing new in this construction compared to those which have already appeared in the literature. \end{rem}

-\section{Homotopy equivalence and homotopy between filtered $A_{\infty}$ functors}
+\section{Homotopy equivalence and homotopy between\\ filtered $\boldsymbol{A_{\infty}}$ functors}

-In Subsection \ref{subsec:Ainfcat} Definition \ref{defn216} we defined the notion two filtered $A_{\infty}$ functors to be homotopy equivalent and built homotopy theory of filtered $A_{\infty}$ category based on this notion.
+In Section~\ref{subsec:Ainfcat} (see Definition~\ref{defn216}), we defined the notion of two filtered $A_{\infty}$ functors being homotopy equivalent and built homotopy theory of filtered $A_{\infty}$ categories based on this notion.
 This is the way taken in \cite{fu4}.
-The way taken in \cite{fooobook} (in the case of filtered $A_{\infty}$ algebra) is slightly different.
-We describe the method of \cite{fooobook} in the filtered $A_{\infty}$ category case and discuss its relation to one in Section \ref{subsec:Ainfcat}.
+The way taken in \cite{fooobook} (in the case of filtered $A_{\infty}$ algebras) is slightly different.
+We describe the method of \cite{fooobook} in the filtered $A_{\infty}$ category case and discuss its relation to the method of Section~\ref{subsec:Ainfcat}.

-There are certain issues to state it correctly because category of categories is rather a 2-category than a 1-category and so claiming two morphisms of the category of categories to be `the same' is a nontrivial issue.
-Certain parts of the discussion of this section is related to this point.
+There are certain issues to state it correctly because the category of categories is rather a~2-category than a 1-category and so claiming two morphisms of the category of categories to be `the same' is a nontrivial issue.
+A certain part of the discussion of this section is related to this point.

-We do not use the result of this section in other part of this paper.
-So the reader can safely skip this section.